10 Myths About Black Friday Deals

 During busy shopping seasons, the online stores experience the surge of shoppers, just like the brick and mortar stores.
 Inventory levels drop quickly, and prices change in a flash.
 All of the additional activity can cause the inventory on the websites to lag behind what is truly available in stock.

 Purchases are regularly processed with merchandise that is no longer in stock.
 When this happens, the online stores will cancel the sale, sometimes informing the shoppers through email up to three days after the sale has been processed.
-Cautious online shoppers will wait until they receive a confirmation the items have been shipped, before throwing away their gift list.
+Cautious online shoppers will wait until they receive a confirmation the items have been shipped before throwing away their gift lists.

 Reminder: Avoid online shopping a few days before Christmas, even in stores that offer two-day shipping.
 If the sale is canceled due to your selection being out of stock, the person you were buying for may not get their gift.
 If you do shop online during the week of Christmas, make the purchase over the phone with a customer service representative.